tomtom828/hello-unix/README.md

 3. After installation, run `node` in Terminal to test if it worked
 4. Press `Ctrl C` to exit

 ### Install Global Node Packages
-These are some npm packages I use globally via `npm install -g`
+These are some npm packages I use globally via `sudo npm install -g`

   - chai
   - firebase-tools
   - karma-cli